learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 [Click here to get the OGV video linked to in the exercise](http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/real-estate.ogv)

-<a href='https://learn.co/lessons/html5-video-embed-code-along' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/html5-video-embed-code-along' title='HTML5 Video Embed Code-Along'>HTML5 Video Embed Code-Along</a> on Learn.co and start learning to code for free.</p>